Skip to contents

 extend

 Logical.
 If TRUE, always extend breaks to +/-Inf.
 If NULL, extend breaks to min(x) and/or max(x) only if necessary.
-If NULL, never extend.
+If FALSE, never extend.

 left